New: Polynucleotides clinic now open at UNTIL MaryleboneBook consultation

 questions

-How effective is botulinum toxin for hyperhidrosis?
+How effective is the treatment for hyperhidrosis?

 Highly effective for most patients — clinical trials show 80 to 90% reduction in sweat production at the treated area for 4 to 9 months.
 Onset is at 5 to 14 days.
 Underarm treatment is the most predictable; palm and scalp treatment shows similar efficacy with shorter duration (4 to 6 months).
 Patients typically describe the change as life-changing in patient-facing roles where visible sweat had affected confidence.